leepatpl/RepData_PeerAssessment1/PA1_template.md

            "weekend", "weekday") ) )
 ```

-2. Make a panel plot containing a time series plot of the 5-minute (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+#### Make a panel plot containing a time series plot of the 5-minute (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis):

 ```r